Turning Your Church or Ministry into a Disciple-Making Mission

 Who is this program for?

-We are looking for ministry leaders who are a position in their churches or ministries to actually implement a disciple-making strategy.
-This would include pastors, para-church leaders, missionaries, and perhaps even teachers/professors who are focused on discipleship and disciple-making as their focus.
+We are looking for ministry leaders who are in a position in their churches or ministries to actually implement a disciple-making strategy.
+This would include pastors, para-church leaders, missionaries, and teachers/professors who are focused on discipleship and disciple-making.

 How many people will be in our group?

 The ideal size would be four since we are trying to live out the value of micro groups.
 In order to be able to make our contributions as well as receive feedback with the optimal interactive capacity, four optimizes this opportunity.
 Our experience is that if you make it any larger, such as 6-8, there are just too many people dividing up the available “air time."
 Group dynamics being what it is with 6-8 people, this would mean that 2 to 3 people will be largely silent or 2-3 people will dominate.
 If we have four everyone will participate and feel needed and heard.

 How often will we meet?